ohler55/oj/pages/Options.md

 ### :create_additions

-A flag indicating the :create_id key when encounterd during parsing should creating an Object mactching the class name specified in the value associated with the key.
+A flag indicating the :create_id key when encountered during parsing should creating an Object mactching the class name specified in the value associated with the key.